Yigaue/vscode-dukana/README.md

 ## Recommended Settings

-Follow the recommended settings for additional fun.
+Follow the recommended settings for a fun experience.
 You can tweak the theme as much as you wish.
 ```
 {
   "files.autoSave": "afterDelay",